Isaiahh Loudermilk: Professional career

+Pittsburgh Steelers

 Loudermilk was selected by the Pittsburgh Steelers in the fifth round, 156th overall, of the 2021 NFL draft.
 On May 15, 2021, he signed his four-year rookie contract with Pittsburgh.

 Loudermilk went on to appear in 17 of the team’s 18 games, including the postseason.
 He recorded 23 tackles (16 solo), three passes defended, and one sack while playing 29% of the defensive snaps.
 The Steelers faced significant injuries to starters Stephon Tuitt and Tyson Alualu, which opened opportunities for Loudermilk.
-Loudermilk often drew comparisons to veteran lineman Cameron Heyward.
+He often drew comparisons to veteran lineman Cameron Heyward.

 In the 2022 season, Loudermilk played in 11 games, recording 8 combined tackles (4 solo and 4 assisted) and no sacks.
 In the 2023 season, Loudermilk played in 16 regular-season games for Pittsburgh.
 He recorded a total of 13 tackles, with five being solo and eight assisted.
-Additionally, he registered two passes defended but did not record any sacks during the season.
+Additionally, Loudermilk registered two passes defended but did not record any sacks during the season.
 He made his second post-season appearance in the Steelers' 17–31 Wildcard playoff loss.
 In 2024, Loudermilk recorded two tackles, the most he's had in a single game, as the Steelers defeated the Chargers 20–10.

 On March 18, 2025, the Steelers re-signed Loudermilk to a one-year contract.
 On September 17, Loudermilk was placed on injured reserve due to a high ankle sprain.

+Minnesota Vikings

+On May 21, 2026, Loudermilk signed with the Minnesota Vikings.
+On August 30, he was released by the Vikings as part of the final roster cuts.

+New York Jets

+On September 23, 2026, Loudermilk was signed to the New York Jets practice squad.

 Personal life

-Loudermilk got engaged to Emily Borgmann in July 2023.
+Loudermilk was engaged to Emily Borgmann in July 2023.
+They married in 2025.